pranavlathigara/awesome-iOS-Library-Curator/README.md

               sortBy:@"name"]
               fetchWithTrigger:objectsChanged];

-- **CETableViewBinding**: A library that makes the somewhat overwhleming task of using RAC with UITableViews less obnoxious
+- **[CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding)**: A library that makes the somewhat overwhleming task of using RAC with UITableViews less obnoxious
-- **Bikes**: A great example project for proper use of the MVVM pattern built by some guy over at TimeHop
+- **[Bikes](https://github.com/edc1591/Bikes)**: A great example project for proper use of the MVVM pattern built by some guy over at TimeHop
-- **Reactive+iBeacon**: Very Very cool lib that makes your iPhone discoverable in an NFC environment
+- **[Reactive+iBeacon](https://github.com/eliperkins/ReactiveBeacon)**: Very Very cool lib that makes your iPhone discoverable in an NFC environment
+- **[MMPReactiveCoreLocation](MMPReactiveCoreLocation)**: CoreLocation annoyances made less annoying with RAC

 ####Library and Frameworks
 - Audio